 Deadline: Consideration of applications will begin on November 16 and continue until the position is filled.

 Application: Send letter of application, curriculum vitae, three letters of recommendation, and a statement outlining the particular teaching and performance responsibilities s/he would be prepared to assume in addition to conducting the orchestra.
-Send to: Dr. Robert Snarrenberg, Chair, Conductor Search Committee, Department of Music, Washington University, Campus Box 1032, One Brookings Drive, St. Louis, MO 63130-4899.
+Send to: Dr. Robert Snarrenberg, Chair, Conductor Search Committee, Department of Music, Campus Box 1032, Washington University, One Brookings Drive, St. Louis, MO 63130-4899.
 Application materials may also be sent electronically to Kim Daniels at firstname.lastname@example.org.

 The Washington University Music Department is encompassed within the School of Arts & Sciences.
-The Department offers Bachelor of Arts and Bachelor of Music programs and the following graduate degrees: Master of Music in Keyboard; Master of Arts in Musicology and Theory; and Ph.D. in Musicology and in Theory.
+The Department offers the following degrees: Bachelor of Arts in Music, Bachelor of Music, Master of Arts in Musicology and Theory, Ph.D. in Musicology and Theory.
 In addition to the music major, the Department also confers minors in music and provides lesson and performance opportunities for some 500 students per semester.
 Our applied music teaching staff includes members of the local jazz community and of the St. Louis Symphony.
-Our student body consists of highly motivated, academically-oriented young men and women who pursue music primarily as a means of personal enrichment and less commonly as a professional goal.
+Our highly motivated, academically-oriented undergraduates pursue musical performance primarily as a means of personal enrichment and less commonly as a professional goal.